ABOUT

 I’m currently the Executive Producer of Midtown High School’s student-run newscast, Knight View.
 I was previously the Chief Editor and Co-Producer.
 Additionally, I was formerly the sole multimedia Editor for Midtown High School’s student newspaper, the Southerner.

 Although I have a primary focus in multimedia and broadcast journalism, I’ve also written award-winning opinion pieces for the Southerner.
 One of my pieces won All-Georgia Commentary when I was just a sophomore.
-This specific piece discussed the severe lack of education in the Atlanta Public School curriculum for General Health, specifically shedding light on the fact it doesn’t discuss the menstrual cycle.
+This specific piece discussed the severe lack of education in the Atlanta Public School curriculum for General Health, specifically shedding light on the fact that it doesn’t discuss the menstrual cycle.
 This piece was also awarded a Best of Sno title.
 You can read it here.
 One of my other award-winning opinion pieces was about my family and my personal adoption story.

 (Photo: Lauren A. Pike)